Approved 2015; amended 2017; amended in 2021.

 - The Chapter shall not make any taxable expenditures as defined in Section 4945 (d) of the U.S. Internal Revenue Code of 1986 or corresponding provisions of any subsequent U.S. federal tax laws.
 Notwithstanding any other provision of these Bylaws, the organization shall not conduct or carry on any activities not permitted to be conducted or carried on by an organization exempt from tax under Section 501(c)(3) of the U.S. Internal Revenue Code of 1986, or corresponding provisions of any subsequent U.S. federal tax laws, or by an organization contributions to which are to be deductible under Section 170(c)(2) of such U.S. Code or corresponding provisions of any subsequent U.S. federal tax laws.

-- The text of the proposed amendment shall be distributed to the voting membership at least two weeks prior to a business meeting.
+- The approved text of the proposed amendment shall be distributed to the voting Chapter membership at least two weeks prior to a business meeting.

-- Approval of a simple majority of those voting members attending the business meeting and the approval of the Executive Board of ARLIS/NA shall be necessary to amend the bylaws.
+- Approval of a simple majority of those voting members attending the business meeting in addition to the prior approval of the Executive Board of ARLIS/NA shall be necessary to amend the bylaws.

 Upon the dissolution of the Chapter or the winding up of its affairs, the assets of the Chapter shall be distributed exclusively for charitable or educational purposes or to organizations which are then exempt from federal tax under Section 501(c)(3) of the Internal Revenue Code of 1986 or corresponding provisions of any subsequent federal tax laws and to which contributions are then deductible under Section 170(c)(2) of such code or corresponding provisions of any subsequent federal tax laws.
 Organizations having purposes similar to those of this organization shall be preferred.